Jemurai/policy/policies/IAM_Policy.md

 ## Provisioning

-All provisioning of identities (users) and access shall be approved by management and tracked. ([NIST800-53:AC-4](https://nvd.nist.gov/800-53/Rev4/control/AC-4)), [NIST800-53:IA-4](https://nvd.nist.gov/800-53/Rev4/control/IA-4)
+All provisioning of identities (users) and access shall be approved by management and tracked. ([NIST800-53:AC-4](https://nvd.nist.gov/800-53/Rev4/control/AC-4)), [NIST800-53:IA-4](https://nvd.nist.gov/800-53/Rev4/control/IA-4), [NIST800-53:PS-1](https://nvd.nist.gov/800-53/Rev4/control/PS-1)

 In addition, as accounts are approved, due consideration shall be given to what account type they are.
-All accounts shall be identifyable as individual, group, system, applicatoin, guest, anonymous and temporary. ([NIST800-53:AC-2](https://nvd.nist.gov/800-53/Rev4/control/AC-2))
+All accounts shall be identifyable as individual, group, system, application, guest, anonymous and temporary. ([NIST800-53:AC-2](https://nvd.nist.gov/800-53/Rev4/control/AC-2)).
+Positions shall be categorized and mapped to particular privileges.
+This may be done through roles.
+[NIST800-53:PS-2](https://nvd.nist.gov/800-53/Rev4/control/PS-2)

 ## Unique User Ids